 However,

-• Previous studies comparing LSTMs to traditional models such as ARIMA often claim LSTM superiority, a conclusion that can be misleading when the benchmarks chosen are inappropriate.
+• previous studies comparing LSTMs to traditional models such as ARIMA often claim LSTM superiority, which can be misleading when the benchmarks chosen are inappropriate.

 Objectives: Evaluate LSTM and MTD models to ensure a fair and balanced comparison of their performance and robustness.

-Demonstrate that our proposed MTDs outperform LSTMs in accuracy, but at a higher computational cost and the need for careful design.
+Demonstrate that our proposed MTDs outperform LSTMs in accuracy, though at a higher computational cost and more involved design.

 RNN (Recurrent Neural Network)